52147/Java-/Java&MongoDB.md

 ]
 ```
 ## 2. Query the data

 - https://cmql.org/playmongo/
 - https://stackoverflow.com/questions/70089317/how-to-do-a-word-count-in-mongodb
 - https://www.mongodb.com/docs/drivers/java/sync/current/fundamentals/aggregation/#basic-aggregation-example
 ## 3. Get the output

 ## Challenge part
+### <eof> Error
-I try to import the json file in mongoDB through Java, not working.
+- I try to import the json file in mongoDB through Java, not working.
-Got this error:
+- Got this error:
-Exception in thread "main" org.bson.json.JsonParseException: JSON reader was expecting a name but found '<eof>'.
+- Exception in thread "main" org.bson.json.JsonParseException: JSON reader was expecting a name but found '<eof>'.

+### Issue: Java variable type
+- Problem:
+- 1. insert "mdate: yyyy-MM-DD" as string in mogodb
+- 2. can not use string to find the date range because this "mdate" Date type is not date type, is string type
+- Solve:
+- 1. insert "mdate: yyyy-MM-DD" as "date" data type in mongodb
+- 2. find the mdate(Date type) that is between xxxx and xxxx
+#### Notice:
+- 0. if we directly insert json file into mongodb
+- we will only get integer and string type data
+- so if we need the Date data type
+- we first need to convert the string date
+- 1.
+- LocalDate is different to Date(include time zone)
+- Mongodb can only use Date type
+- 2.
+- If we want to insert the new document, first we need to drop the whole collection.
+- Otherwise, we will get the duplicate key error.